Christmas and New Year in international waters continued.

 Following the seizure of the two Caroline ships in March 1968, a few Christmases passed without any English-language offshore radio in Europe.
 Radio Northsea International was launched in 1970 but closed again a few months later, not lasting through to Christmas that year.
 In early 1971 though it returned to the air and by Christmas was well established with Dutch programmes during the day, English at night.

 click to hear audio Dave Rogers and colleagues having a Christmas night party on RNI with a singalong version of We Shall Overcome.
-This is part of a recording available to members from The Offshore Radio Archive (duration 5 minutes 5 seconds)
+Recording courtesy of The Offshore Radio Archive (duration 5 minutes 5 seconds)

 On New Year's Eve, the disc-jockeys took it in turns to play their favourite records of the year: